kglw-dot-net/phase1/setlists/_posts/2023-03-02-zenith-paris-la-villette-paris.md

 #### Notes
 Opening act [Los Bitchos](https://en.wikipedia.org/wiki/Los_Bitchos) was shouted out following Rattlesnake.
 Wah Wah contained The River teases and quotes.
-Hypertension began with the full intro to ["Hells Bells"](https://www.youtube.com/watch?v=etAIpkdhU9Q) ([AC/DC](https://en.wikipedia.org/wiki/AC/DC)).
+Hypertension began with a full band tease of ["Hells Bells"](https://www.youtube.com/watch?v=etAIpkdhU9Q) ([AC/DC](https://en.wikipedia.org/wiki/AC/DC)).
 Predator X was listed on the written setlist between Planet B and Hell, but was not played except for a drum beat reminiscent of the intro.
 Gaia featured a drum solo by Cavs.

 #### Recordings